qmc-hamm/effective_model_optimization/h4_example/README.md

 with uncertainty analysis.
 The project can be executed using either a Python virtual environment or a Conda environment, depending on your system setup.

+## Branching Strategy
+There are two main branches in this repository:
+- **prod**: This branch contains the latest stable version of the project.
+The MLProject file is tuned for production use on CampusCluster.
+- **develop**: This branch contains the latest development version of the project.
+The MLProject file is tuned for local development.

 ## Project Structure

 - **MLProject File**: Defines the project name, environments, and entry points.